-This was the first completed project by the office, a farmhouse on a hill with distant ocean views.
+This was the first completed project by the office, a farmhouse on a hill with expansive rural and ocean views.

-The design is articulated as 3 separate blocks, sleeping, living and working ( with its own farm entry).
-The blocks are linked by a blockwork spine which conceptually braces the house from the easterly winds.
+The design is articulated as three separate blocks, sleeping, living and working ( with its own farm entry).
+The blocks are linked by a blockwork spine, which conceptually braces the house from the easterly winds.

-The gaps between the blocks forms sheltered courtyards.
-The spine serves a double purpose separating the open pavilion front from the closed back which forms the entry area and motorcourt.
+The gaps between the blocks form sheltered courtyards.
+The spine serves a double purpose, separating the open pavilion front from the closed arrival area to the rear.

-The house is orientated to the north east which suits this family of early risers.
-The house also doubles as the beach house ( the beach house was sold to help pay for it! ) so the detailing is casual, finger pulls to plywood doors, sliding doors hiding secret laundry and storage rooms, the tv is hidden away.
+The house is orientated to the northeast, which suits this family of early risers.
+The house also doubles as the beach house ( the beach house was sold to help pay for it ) so the detailing is casual, finger pulls to plywood drawers, sliding doors hiding secret laundry and storage rooms.

 - Patrick Reynolds.
 Studio John Irving Architects